These low carb gingerbread cookies are every iconic holiday scent, smell, and taste rolled into one perfect, smiley, little bite!

 Ingredient Notes

-Almond Flour – As far as low carb flour goes, almond flour is most similar to traditional wheat, in terms of baking characteristics, taste, and texture.
-You’ll want to grab a fine-grained almond flour for the best texture results.
+- Almond Flour – You’ll want to grab a fine-grained almond flour for the best texture results.
 My favorite products are Bob’s Red Mill or Trader Joe’s brand.

-Xanthan Gum – Since almond flour doesn’t contain gluten (which acts as a glue in baking), we’ll rely on xanthan gum, a natural binder, to keep our cookies in one solid piece.
+- Xanthan Gum – Since almond flour doesn’t contain gluten (which acts as a glue in baking), we’ll use xanthan gum, a natural binder, to keep our cookies in one piece.
 Very little is needed, but it makes all the difference!

-Now.
-Since I know many of you are wondering, molasses is not a low carb ingredient (it’s a by-product of the sugar-making process), 1 Tablespoon has 15g sugar!
+- Dark Molasses – Makes cookies softer, and gives these cookies their distinct texture and flavor.
+“Dark” molasses just means it’s the 2nd time this ingredient has been filtered, so it’s thicker and less sweet than “light” molasses.
+Now, molasses is not a low carb ingredient (it’s a by-product of the sugar-making process), 1 Tablespoon has 15g of sugar!
 We’ll only be using 2 teaspoons in this recipe, which adds a nominal amount of sugar per cookie, especially considering traditional recipes use molasses by the cup full.

-- Use different cookie cutter shapes.
-I used these cute little guys.
-You could mix in these adorable Christmas trees and snowflakes.
+- Use different cookie cutter shapes – I love these gingerbread men and these Christmas trees and snowflakes.

 - Coconut Flour Cookies